What's color got to do with it? Face recognition in grayscale: Insights into Achromatopsia within Face Recognition Networks

-Visualization of the convolution weights learned for either the RGB images or the HSV images indicates that the network extracts relatively little color-oriented information to make available to later layers.
-For the RGB convolutions, only a few learn substantially different weights for R, G and B. For the HSV convolutions, most of the variation in weights is focused on the V plane, and relatively little is extracted from H. These visualizations do not prove that there is no useful information in the color content of the images, but they do show that the network learns to extract mostly grayscale information.
-The next section presents an analysis of the color of the skin region for selected identities in the training set that suggests why this might be the case.
+Visualization of the convolution weights learned for either RGB or HSV indicates that the network extracts relatively little color-oriented information to make available to later layers.
+For the RGB convolutions, only a few learn substantially different weights for R, G and B. For the HSV convolutions, most of the variation in weights is focused on the V plane, and relatively little is extracted from H. The next section presents an analysis of the color of the skin region for selected identities in the training set that suggests why this might be the case.

-\section{Color Variation Within an Identity's Images}
+\subsection{Color Variation Within an Identity's Images.}

-The training of a deep CNN face matcher aims to classify all images of a given identity as that identity, for all identities in the training set.
-The network should learn to extract features from the color information in the training images to the degree that the such features aid in classifying images of an identity into the same ``bin’’.
-If some element of the color information in an identity’s images is similar across all of their images, and different from other identities, the network could learn to use that.
+The network should learn to extract color-oriented features from the the training images to the degree that such features aid in classifying images of an identity into the same ``bin’’.
 Based on this perspective, we analyze images from selected identities in the training set to illustrate how useful, or not, the color information in the training images could be.

+Now consider a probability distribution for $n$ classes, where each class has the same number of data points and equal probabilities.
+This can be represented as follows:

+If color is an essential feature to distinguish between identities, the nearest neighbor image of a given identity should be another image of the same identity in the RGB space.
+If color was a purely random clue, then with $n$ identities, the probability of point’s nearest neighbor would be from the same identity about $1/n$.